Sevoflurane: Pharmacology

 The exact mechanism of the action of general anaesthetics has not been delineated.
 Sevoflurane acts as a positive allosteric modulator of the GABAA receptor in electrophysiology studies of neurons and recombinant receptors.
 However, it also acts as an NMDA receptor antagonist, potentiates glycine receptor currents, and inhibits nAChR and 5-HT3 receptor currents.

+History

+Sevoflurane was discovered by Ross Terrell alongside Louise Speers in the early 1960s researching at Airco Industrial Gases.
+Sevoflurane was concurrently synthesized by Richard Wallen.
+The rights for sevoflurane worldwide were held by AbbVie.
+It is available as a generic drug.

 Global-warming potential

 Sevoflurane is a greenhouse gas.
-The twenty-year global-warming potential, GWP(20), for sevoflurane is 349.
+The twenty-year global-warming potential, GWP(20), for sevoflurane is 349, however this is significantly lower than isoflurane or desflurane.

+Degradation

+Sevoflurane will degrade into what is most commonly referred to as compound A (fluoromethyl 2,2-difluoro-1-(trifluoromethyl)vinyl ether) when in contact with CO2 absorbents, and this degradation tends to enhance with decreased fresh gas flow rates, increased temperatures, and increased sevoflurane concentration.
+Compound A may be correlated with renal damage.